edinburgh-napier/set09121/lectures/lecture11.md

 # Game Physics

-- Game physics is really only a small subset of academic physics - it is not theoretical.
+- Game physics is really only a small subset of physics theory.
 - Game physics uses classical mechanics to provide the basic movement of objects in the game world.
     - We will look at the Laws of Motion for example.
 - Other physics models are used in some areas of games.